American Witch Hazel

 |Benefits||Birds, Pollinators, Host Plant|

 Flowering starts when the plant is about six years old.
 The flowers are self-fertile and pollination is carried out by small flies and bees, foraging late in the season, along with several species of Eupsilia moths - known as winter moths - which are active on cold nights.
 Once pollinated the flowers go dormant for the winter, and mature the following year, taking a full season for the seed to reach maturity.
 The mature seeds open suddenly, with a popping sound, and are jetted to a distance of up to 30 feet from the mother tree.
-In the woodland this seed dispersal results in a lovely an understory grove.
+This shrub is also commonly called Snapping Hazel.
+In the woods this seed dispersal method can eventually result in a lovely an understory grove.